janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week5/ANSWERS.md

 5.1.4
 -------------

-The results are as expected.
+There was a few outliers in the results, but they where mostly consistent.
+The outlier on 57 tasks for local cached thread pool was due to the power cord falling out when running the test.
 It should be noted that the results doesn't get worse by adding more tasks, which was the case when using threads.
 The executor will use as many cores as that are available for the jvm, whereas the implementation from last week will keep adding overhead and thereby slowing it down.

 5.1.5
 -------------